Aryan-yadav7/CS-basic-keywords/README.md

 IP address is of 32 bits or 4 bytes like 192.168.x.y each no. takes 8 bits like in this case it has 4 numbers written in form of a.b.x.y and this 8bit (one number) called OCTET.

+# DEVOPS
-17. DEVOPS- DevOps is a software development practice that combines the words "development" and "operation" to describe the process of integrating these two disciplines into a single, continuous process.
+DevOps is a software development practice that combines the words "development" and "operation" to describe the process of integrating these two disciplines into a single, continuous process.
 DevOps can help organizations deliver applications and services faster by:

 Breaking down silos - DevOps unifies people, processes, and technology across traditionally siloed roles like development, IT operations, quality engineering, and security.